Burmese language: Computer fonts and standard keyboard layout

 Since its introduction in 2007, the most popular Burmese font, Zawgyi, has been near-ubiquitous in Myanmar.
-Linguist Justin Watkins argues that the ubiquitous use of Zawgyi harms Myanmar languages, including Burmese, by preventing efficient sorting, searching, processing and analyzing Myanmar text through flexible diacritic ordering.
+Linguist Justin Watkins argues that its ubiquitous use harms Myanmar languages, including Burmese, by preventing efficient sorting, searching, processing and analyzing Myanmar text through flexible diacritic ordering.

 Zawgyi is not Unicode-compliant, but occupies the same code space as Unicode Myanmar font.
 As it is not defined as a standard character encoding, Zawgyi is not built in to any major operating systems as standard.
 However, allow for its position as the de facto (but largely undocumented) standard within the country, telcos and major smartphone distributors (such as Huawei and Samsung) ship phones with Zawgyi font overwriting standard Unicode-compliant fonts, which are installed on most internationally distributed hardware.
 Facebook also supports Zawgyi as an additional language encoding for their app and website.
-As a result, almost all SMS alerts (including those from telcos to their customers), social media posts and other web resources may be incomprehensible on these devices without the custom Zawgyi font installed at the operating system level.
-These may include devices purchased overseas, or distributed by companies who do not customize software for the local market.
+As a result, almost all SMS alerts (including those from telcos to their customers), social media posts, and other web resources may be incomprehensible on these devices without the custom Zawgyi font installed at the operating system level.
+These may include devices purchased overseas or distributed by companies that do not customize software for the local market.

-Keyboards which have a Zawgyi keyboard layout printed on them are the most commonly available for purchase domestically.
+Keyboards with a Zawgyi layout are the most commonly available for purchase domestically.

 Until recently, Unicode compliant fonts have been more difficult to type than Zawgyi, as they have a stricter, less forgiving and arguably less intuitive method for ordering diacritics.
 However, intelligent input software such as Keymagic and recent versions of smartphone soft-keyboards including Gboard and ttKeyboard allow for more forgiving input sequences and Zawgyi keyboard layouts which produce Unicode-compliant text.

 A number of Unicode-compliant Burmese fonts exist.
 The national standard keyboard layout is known as the Myanmar3 layout, and it was published along with the Myanmar3 Unicode font.
 The layout, developed by the Myanmar Unicode and NLP Research Center, has a smart input system to cover the complex structures of Burmese and related scripts.

-In addition to the development of computer fonts and standard keyboard layout, there is still a lot of scope of research for the Burmese language, specifically for Natural Language Processing (NLP) areas like WordNet, Search Engine, development of parallel corpus for Burmese language as well as development of a formally standardized and dense domain-specific corpus of Burmese language.
+In addition to the development of computer fonts and standard keyboard layout, much research remains to be done on Burmese, specifically for Natural Language Processing (NLP) areas like WordNet, Search Engine, development of parallel corpus for Burmese, and development of a formally standardized and dense domain-specific corpus of Burmese.

-Myanmar government has designated 1 October 2019 as "U-Day" to officially switch to Unicode.
+The Myanmar government has designated 1 October 2019 as "U-Day" to officially switch to Unicode.
 The full transition is estimated to take two years.